marmelab/chinese-checkers/README.md

     clean                          Remove the built binary (inside Docker).
      —— Web app 🌐 ———————————————————————————————————————————————————————————————
-    up                             Start web app in detached mode. start-web-app                  Build and start the web application down                           Stop web app
+    up                             Start web app in detached mode. up-production                  Start web app in detached mode for production. start-web-app                  Build and start the web application for production. start-web-app-dev              Build and start the web application in dev mode. down                           Stop web app.
-    logs                           Show live logs
+    logs                           Show live logs.
-    sh                             Connect to the FrankenPHP container
+    sh                             Connect to the FrankenPHP container.
-    bash                           Connect to the FrankenPHP container via bash so up and down arrows go to previous commands test                           Run tests with phpunit, pass the parameter "c=" to add options to phpunit, example: make test c="--group e2e --stop-on-failure"
+    bash                           Connect to the FrankenPHP container via bash so up and down arrows go to previous commands. test                           Run tests with phpunit, pass the parameter "c=" to add options to phpunit, example: make test c="--group e2e --stop-on-failure".
      —— Composer 🧙 ——————————————————————————————————————————————————————————————
-    composer                       Run composer, pass the parameter "c=" to run a given command, example: make composer c='req symfony/orm-pack' vendor                         Install vendors according to the current composer.lock file composer-install               Install web app dependencies according to the current composer.lock file composer-install-test          Install dependencies for testing the web app —— Symfony 🎵 ———————————————————————————————————————————————————————————————
+    composer                       Run composer, pass the parameter "c=" to run a given command, example: make composer c='req symfony/orm-pack'. vendor                         Install vendors according to the current composer.lock file. composer-install               Install web app dependencies according to the current composer.lock file. composer-install-dev           Install dependencies for testing and developing the web app.
+     —— Symfony 🎵 ———————————————————————————————————————————————————————————————
-    sf                             List all Symfony commands or pass the parameter "c=" to run a given command, example: make sf c=about cc                             Clear the cache
+    sf                             List all Symfony commands or pass the parameter "c=" to run a given command, example: make sf c=about. cc                             Clear the cache.
     ```

     _(See Makefile Targets below or run `make help` for all commands)_